z3by/vuepress-tools/themes/vuepress-theme-succinct.md

 ## Features

 - **Customizable typography**: Import and use your favorite web-fonts.
 Customize font sizes and text-adjustment for body text
-- **Dark and light themes**: With a theme-switcher and native theme detection to set the theme automatically as per the user preference
+- **Dark and light themes**: System theme detection with a theme-switcher to set the theme as per the user preference
 - **Accessible**: Succinct applies tweaks - deeper contrast, better legibility preferences, etc - to improve the readability

 ## Get Started